Actions, Triggers, Conditions

 Configuration variables:

-• condition (Required, Condition): The condition to check to determine which branch to take.
+• condition (Optional, Condition): The condition to check to determine which branch to take.
+If this is configured with a list of conditions then they must all be true for the condition to be true.

 • then (Optional, Action): The action to perform if the condition evaluates to true.
 Defaults to doing nothing.